-- Normally, we get the bit sequence simply by reading the table by rows. - With interleaving (by an interleaver), transmission is accomplished by reading out of this table by columns. - Here, $\ell$ blocks each of length n are interleaved to form a sequence of length $\ell n$ .
+- Arrange these blocks as rows of a table. - Normally, we get the bit sequence simply by reading the table by rows. - With interleaving (by an interleaver), transmission is accomplished by reading out of this table by columns. - Here, l blocks each of length n are interleaved to form a sequence of length ln .